huggingface/transformers/docs/source/en/chat_templating.md

 That said, there are some common use-cases for these extra arguments, such as passing tools for function calling, or documents for retrieval-augmented generation.
-In these common cases, we have some opinionated recommendations about what the names and formats of these arguments should be.
+In these common cases, we have some opinionated recommendations about what the names and formats of these arguments should be, which are described in the sections below.
+We encourage model authors to make their chat templates compatible with this format, to make it easy to transfer tool-calling code between models.

-### Tool use / function calling
+## Tool use / function calling

 "Tool use" LLMs can choose to call functions as external tools before generating an answer.
 When passing tools to a tool-use model, you can simply pass a list of functions to the `tools` argument: